About Peter G. Miller

 Down payments are a big hurdle for many home buyers.
 Monthly mortgage costs are affordable but down payments are a hurdle.
 The good news is that there are ways around down payment roadblocks, you don’t have to be a victim of old-fashioned down payment requirements.
 The 20% standard Down payments have been a barrier to… Read More »

-How To Engineer Lower Mortgage Rates
+How to Engineer Lower Mortgage Rates

 When it comes to mortgage rates no one knows what the future will bring.
-There is no better example than 2019.
-Many economists forecast mortgage rates of 5.5% and even more.
+There is no better example than 2025.
+Many economists forecast mortgage rates of 5.75% and even more.
 What really happened was that rates went down.
-According to Freddie Mac, for the first 11 months of 2019 mortgage rates averaged 3.95% and… Read More »
+According to Freddie Mac, for the first 6 months of 2025 mortgage rates averaged 6.125% and… Read More »

-Should You Get a Bank Statement Mortgage?
+Should You Get Bank Statement Mortgages?

 Bank statement mortgages are becoming more common, loans where monthly bank statements can be used instead of tax returns to support a mortgage application.
 There is new evidence that bank statements can lead to better credit scores for many borrowers, especially those with lower credit scores.
 In turn, better credit scores can mean reduced mortgage… Read More »